gmazzap/ATP/README.md

 ## Cache expiration

 By default contents are cached for 1 hour.
-Consider that if content (e.g. posts) is updated and the old content is cached, updated content will not be shown until cache expiries.
+Consider that if content (e.g. posts) is updated and the old content is cached, updated content will not be shown until cache expires.

 Is possible to change default expiration time using `"ajax_template_cache_ttl"` filter hook.
 Hooking callbacks receives and have to return cache "time to live" value in seconds.
 Note that setting a value under 30 seconds will be skipped and default will be used.

-If you need to disable caching use `"ajax_template_cache"` hook or set `WP_DEBUG` to true (not recommended for production, highly recommended for development).
+If you need to disable cache don't use this filter but `"ajax_template_cache"` or set `WP_DEBUG` to true (not recommended for production, highly recommended for development environments).